Nambitha Dambuza: Eastern Cape High Court: 2003–2015

-Supreme Court of Appeal: 2015–present
+Supreme Court of Appeal: 2015–2026

 While sitting in the Supreme Court of Appeal, Dambuza was appointed to chair an inquiry into the conduct of Western Cape High Court judge Gayaat Salie-Hlophe, following a complaint by Patricia Goliath against Salie-Hlophe and her husband, John Hlophe.
 Dambuza's inquiry did not find clear evidence of misconduct but recommended further investigation into an altercation at Hlophe's home, which Dambuza said "appears to be at the centre of the total collapse of the relationship" between Hlophe and Goliath.

 In early 2020, Dambuza was shortlisted for appointment to the Constitutional Court, but the appointments were postponed because of the COVID-19 pandemic.
 When the process reopened the following year, Dambuza withdrew her candidature.
 She was acting Deputy President of the Supreme Court of Appeal between 1 September 2022 and 1 June 2023, while Deputy President Xola Petse acted in the place of former President Mandisa Maya.

+Constitutional Court: 2026–present

+In October 2025 Dambuza was again interviewed by the JSC for an appointment to the Constitutional Court, and her name was one of five forwarded to President Cyril Ramaphosa to fill two vacancies on the Court.
+On 10 April 2026, Ramaphosa announced that Dambuza and Kate Savage would be appointed to the court with effect from 1 May 2026.